 The Department of Veterans Affairs (VA) provides education benefits to eligible Service members, Veterans, and certain dependents and survivors.
-You could qualify to receive financial support for undergraduate and graduate degrees, vocational and technical training, licensing and certification tests, apprenticeships, on-the-job training, and more.
 Information about VA education benefits is available at benefits.va.gov/gibill or call 1-888-442-4551.

-Veterans and the dependents of Veterans who are eligible to receive benefits will work with the Point University’s Office of Financial Aid.
+Veterans and the dependents of Veterans who are eligible to receive benefits will work with the Point University’s Financial Aid Office.

-Veteran Services is committed to providing direct assistance to you in receiving your educational benefits from the Department of Veteran Affairs.
+We are committed to providing direct assistance to you in receiving your educational benefits from the Department of Veterans Affairs.
 Although our main goal is the initiation and assured continuation of educational benefits, we are available to provide supportive services to veterans, national guardsmen, reservists, and eligible beneficiaries enrolled at Point University.